 Fred Rogers once said that “We live in a world in which we need to share responsibility.
 It’s easy to say ‘It’s not my child, not my community, not my world, not my problem.’
 Then there are those who see the need and respond.
 I consider those people my heroes.”
 If you want to be a hero, or help people find the hero in themselves, then the Good Neighbor category is for you.
 Inspired by television personality and native Pittsburgher Fred Rogers’ legacy, this category is about creating experiences for social good—experiences that encourage kindness and responsibility, and help people see their own value in the world.
 Entries can be Alice animations, games, or whatever you can imagine.

-All finalists will receive Alice stickers and apparel, swag from Carnegie Mellon University, and a 1-hour gameplay token from Looking for Group.
+All finalists will receive Alice stickers and apparel and swag from Carnegie Mellon University.
 More prizes to come!
 Check back here for updates.

 Do you want to bring the Alice Challenge to your classroom or learning space?
 Teachers and out-of-school educators are encouraged to sign up for free training workshops to learn how to use Alice with your students and support their participation in the competition:

-There are currently no upcoming teacher trainings for the Alice Challenge.
-Our humble thanks to the 75+ teachers who attended, and to our hosts across the Pittsburgh region!
-If you were unable to attend a scheduled training, or would like to plan a separate training for your colleagues or staff, please contact us and we’ll find a way to get you trained.
+We are actively looking for training partners.
+If you would like to plan a training for your colleagues or staff, please contact us and we’ll find a way to get you trained.

 - The Alice Challenge is open to all students in grades 5-12 in Pittsburgh and the surrounding communities of Allegheny, Armstrong, Beaver, Butler, Fayette, Greene, Washington, and Westmoreland counties.

 - Both in-school and out-of-school programs may participate in the Alice Challenge.